TTCECO/Documentation/first_open_letter_to_TTC_community.md

 We are building TTC Protocol to close the gap between blockchain technology and existing social networking applications used by billions of people everyday.
 BFT-DPoS consensus is implemented in TTC Protocol to enable large transaction processing capabilities and fast verification.

 BFT-DPoS is a consensus algorithm built based on the DPoS consensus, where multiple super-node producers elected in real time can ensure the stability and efficiency of new blocks under fair premise.
 Its processing speed of a single chain can reach thousands of transactions per second without multi-chain parallelism or sharding processing mechanism.
 It also uses the BFT mechanism to increase the speed of confirmation for each transaction.
 Ideally, the time of confirmation is the same as generation of a new block, which improves the execution efficiency of the entire blockchain.

+## Account System

+There are two types of mainstream account systems in blockchain society: asset-oriented (bitcoin UTXO) and user-oriented (Ethernet).
+The TTC applies the user-oriented account system, which distinguishes external owner accounts and smart contract accounts.
+While Ethereum matches one private key to one address, TTC allows one private key to correspond with multiple addresses, and also supports the authority transfer of the address owner.

+DAPPs in the TTC Ecosystem create and assign one default account for data storage and reward distribution to each user.
+Each user can request the authority transfer of this account from the address owner(a DAPP) and bind to his or her universal account in the TTC Ecosystem.

 ## Smart Contract